Should you move to Sydney?

 We didn’t know anyone living in Australia at the time or had ever been to Sydney.

 Most of our friends thought we were crazy.
 In fact, a few of our friends tried to talk us out of moving altogether.
 Something we thought was very strange, as we would never turn down the opportunity to live overseas.
-(Ok so they were probably legit in thinking we were a little bit crazy but now after four years we don’t want to leave!)
+(Ok so they were probably legit in thinking we were a little bit crazy but now we don’t want to leave!)

 When the recruiter at Intersystems first contacted my husband about an opportunity to work in Sydney we weren’t sure what to think.
 All I really knew about Sydney was it had an opera house, a bridge, and a harbour.
 Oh and Bondi Beach was there.